We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

-Luckily, you’ve come to the right place to get it fixed.
+Unfortunately, decaying food particles can cause the issue.
+But don’t worry!
+You’ve come to the right place to get it fixed.

-Keep reading to learn more about these tips and forget all about the issue!
+Keep reading to learn more about these tips, and forget all about the issue!

 #1 Clean the Filter

 - Remove the bottom rack of your dishwasher.
+I recommend referring to the manufacturer’s manual to avoid damaging your appliance.

 - Remove the cylindrical filter by turning it counterclockwise and pulling it up gently.
 Please remove the second flat filter (if your dishwasher has one).